leeoesterreich/GEXPLORER/README.md

 ## B. Basic requirements

 ### Step1.
 Download R and Rstudio, and install them.
-You can just google for "R download and install" or "Rstudio download" to complete this step.
+You can just google for "R download and install" and "Rstudio download" to complete this step.
 If you have some experience already,

 You can install R from CRAN: https://cran.r-project.org/